Consensys/defi-score/README.md

 * Join the discussion on [Telegram](https://t.me/defiscore).

 ## Scores
-Here are a few scores from early versions of the model.
-We've also included reasons why they score the way they do.
+We've provided a few scores from early versions of the model and have included reasons why they score the way they do.
 Note: scores are on a 10 point scale.

 | Pool           | DeFi Score | Why?                                                        |
 |----------------|------------|-------------------------------------------------------------|